mikeizbicki/cmc-csci143/README.md

     1. left Navy as a [conscientious objector](https://www.nytimes.com/2011/02/23/nyregion/23objector.html)
 1. phd/postdoc at UC Riverside
 1. taught in [DPRK (i.e. North Korea)](https://pust.co)
-1. my wife is pregnant and due to have a baby mid-February
+1. my wife is pregnant and due to have a baby April 18th

 ## About the Course